FederatedAI/FATE/pipeline/README.md

 ### Component
 FATE modules are each wrapped into `component` in Pipeline API.
 Each component can take in and output `Data` and `Model`.
 Parameters of components can be set conveniently at the time of initialization.
 Unspecified parameters will take default values.
-All components must have a `name`.
+All components have a `name`, which can be arbitrarily set.
 A component's name is its identifier, and so it must be unique within a pipeline.
+We suggest that name of components include a numbering suffix for convenience.

 An example of initializing a component with specified parameter values:
 ```python